nullromo/kylekovacs/blog/commander-primer/README.md

 After optimization, there will be three carts shown.
 One only uses items from TCGPlayer Direct, one only uses items from certified sellers, and the last one uses any cards.
 In my experience, you should just pick the cheapest one.
-Non-certified sellers are usually very relieable, and when they aren't they are usually very accommodating.
+Non-certified sellers are usually very reliable, and when they aren't they are usually very accommodating.

 ### Order the cards